 Accessible technology includes electronic documents, websites, videos, software applications, and hardware devices that can be used effectively by everyone, including students, faculty, staff, and visitors with disabilities.

-We provide multiple services to university staff and academic personnel with disabilities.
+We provide multiple services to university students, faculty and staff with disabilities.

 Rosa Liu, M.Ed.